Sindhuja1115/KrishiSakhi/README.md

 2. Review API documentation at http://localhost:8000/docs
 3. Examine log files for error details

-## 🏆 Hackathon Ready

-This project is designed for hackathon presentations:

-- ✅ Complete working demo
-- ✅ Professional UI/UX
-- ✅ AI-powered features
-- ✅ Bilingual support
-- ✅ Mobile responsive
-- ✅ Real-world use case
-- ✅ Scalable architecture
-- ✅ Easy setup and demo

-Perfect for impressing judges with a production-ready prototype that addresses real farmer needs in Kerala! 🚀

----

 **Built with ❤️ for Kerala Farmers by the Krishi Sakhi Team**